-WestSoy West Life Organic Unsweetened Soymilk: 2024 Lab Report – Testing For Lead, Mercury, Cadmium, & Arsenic
+WestSoy West Life Organic Unsweetened Soymilk: 2024 Lab Report Testing for Lead, Mercury, Cadmium, and Arsenic

-As this is a product consumed by my family on a regular basis (and has been for years, since it is one of the only non-dairy milk products one of my disabled children will use), we were so excited to learn that this product tested non-detect for Lead, Mercury, Cadmium, & Arsenic – especially excited given the low thresholds of detection for the lab report for this particular product was so very low.
+As this is a product consumed by my family on a regular basis (and has been for years, since it is one of the only non-dairy milk products one of my disabled children will use), we were so excited to learn that it tested non-detect for Lead, Mercury, Cadmium, and Arsenic —especially excited given the thresholds of detection for the lab report for this particular product were so very low.
 Please scroll down to the bottom of this article to see the full lab report for this product.
 Thank you!

-And yes – we published our findings (that this was a safe product) quite some time ago (via graphics on social media and our “lab tested safer foods” shopping list – shown below – and linked here), but given the significant volume of laboratory testing we have been doing since August of 2024 (in addition to all of the complications we had with our September batch of testing), we had not yet gotten around to publishing the actual lab report for this product.
-Sorry about the delay on that, and thank you for your patience!
-Now – with this lab report – you have the evidence that this is a safer product from a heavy metals perspective.
+And yes, we published our findings (of this as a safe product) quite some time ago via graphics on social media and our “lab-tested safer foods” shopping list featured below (and linked here), but given the significant volume of laboratory testing we have been conducting since August 2024 (in addition to all of the complications we encountered with our September batch of testing), we had not yet gotten around to publishing the actual lab report for this product.
+We are sorry about this delay and thank you for your patience!
+Now, with this lab report, you have the evidence you need to show this is a safer product from a heavy metals perspective.

 I will be updating this article later to address some of the myths and misperceptions around the concerns for soy consumption.
 In the meantime, please do note that not all soy is created equal and many of the inquiries into concerns for soy consumption do not apply across the board for all types of soy products.
-We personally feel (based on research we have done for our family) that this is a safe alternative for our children to use on cereal (for example) or for my husband to use in his coffee as a creamer.
-We have no concerns for the alleged “estrogenic properties” of soy (or other detrimental issues you may have read about related to the consumption of soy products) in this particular application / with this particular product.
-Again – I will write more about this later (and will include links to relevant science at that time).
+We personally feel (based on research we have completed for our family) that this is a safe alternative for our children to use with cereal (for example), or for my husband to use in his coffee as a creamer.
+We have no concerns for the alleged “estrogenic properties” of soy (or other detrimental issues you may have read about related to consuming soy products) in this particular application/ with this particular product.
+Again, I will be writing more about this later (and will include links to the relevant science at that time).

 Please check out our open/ not-yet-funded campaigns on GoFundMe if you would like to support some of our additional independent, crowd-funded, third-party laboratory testing.
 Thank you!